giovannibriganti/testtrek/README.md

 - **Effect Size Calculations**: Recommends the most appropriate effect size metric for the given data.
 - **Post Hoc Test Guidance**: For certain tests like ANOVA, recommends suitable post hoc tests.

+## License

+This project is licensed under GPL-3

 ## Installation

 You can install the development version of `TestTrek` from GitHub using `devtools`: